apache/accumulo-website/contributor/making-release.md

 There are number of things that are required before attempting to build a release.

 1. Use gpg-agent, and be sure to increase the gpg-agent cache timeout (via .gnupg/gpg-agent.conf) to ensure that the agent doesn't require re-authentication mid-build, as it will cause things to fail.
 For example, you can add `default-cache-ttl 6000` to increase the timeout from the default of 10 minutes to over an hour.
 If you do not have a GPG key, reference the very thorough [ASF release signing documentation][1].
-Once you are able to sign a release, add your gpg key to the [KEYS file][keys-file] (instructions are at the top of the file).
-2. Ensure that you're using the correct major release of Java (check javadoc too).
+2. Once you are able to sign a release, add your gpg key to the [KEYS file][keys-file] (instructions are at the top of the file).
+This will require updating the SVN repository (more below).
 3. Ensure that you're building Apache Accumulo with a username that has the same name as your Apache ID (this is due to the maven-release-plugin and staging the release candidate).
 Your Apache ID and password should be in a <server> section of ~/.m2/settings.xml as shown [here][apache-mvn].
    To encrypt the password follow these [instructions][maven-enc].